Monday, July 18, 2016

 The elegant marble-trimmed home was sadly neglected in 1900 -- Early New York Houses (copyright expired)

 Bond Street was the enclave of the extended Ward family.
 Henry Ward’s brother, Samuel, was the head of the banking house of Prime, Ward & King, and “the most influential financier in America,” according to Sturges S. Dunham.
-Following the death of his wife, the former Julia Rush Cutler, in 1824, he moved his family into No. 16 Bond Street.
-(His daughter, Julia Ward Howe, would write “The Battle Hymn of the Republic.”)
+Following the death of his wife, the former Julia Rush Cutler, in 1824, he moved his family into 16 Bond Street.
+(His daughter, Julia Ward Howe, would write The Battle Hymn of the Republic.)

 The house boasted an exceptional doorway and highly-unusual wrought iron basket newels -- Architects' and Builders' Magazine, May 1903 (copyright expired)

 Henry Ward died in the Bond Street house just eight years after moving in, on July 26, 1838.
 He bequeathed the mansion to Harry Hall Ward, who was 18 years old.
 Anne Hall died in the Bond Street house in December 1863.
-Her funeral, rather than being held in the drawing room or parlor here, as expected, took place in nearby Grace Church on December 15.
+Her funeral, rather than being held in the drawing room or parlor here, as was customary, took place in nearby Grace Church on December 15.
 Harry and his mother were now alone in the house, with their servants.

 Ann Hall included herself in a family portrait of Eliza Ward and little Harry Hall Ward. via Frick Art Reference Library Photoarchive

 By now Bond Street, once the most enviable address in Manhattan, was changing.
-Sturges S. Dunham explained “Before 1850 Bond street showed unmistakable evidence of decline.
+Sturges S. Dunham explained, “Before 1850 Bond street showed unmistakable evidence of decline.
 By 1855 it had robbed Park place of its long held distinction as the favorite street for dentists’ offices…In 1860 a few of the old residents still lingered, but the glory if not the fame of Bond street had vanished forever.”

 Among the "few old residents" to remain were Henry Hall Ward and his mother.
 Perhaps it was a sensitive family issue that took attention away from the change in the neighborhood.
 Harry was both handsome and wealthy.
 Joy Wheeler Dow called him a “great beau” of the period.
 And he had fallen in love with a beautiful, pedigreed young woman, Eliza Ann Partridge.

 Eliza had come to New York from Connecticut in 1830, at the age of 16.
-By the time of his father’s death Henry was helplessly smitten and the New-York Tribune would later remark “The attachment was mutual, and they became engaged.”
+By the time of his father’s death, Henry was helplessly smitten and the New-York Tribune would later remark, “The attachment was mutual, and they became engaged.”
 There was a problem, however: Eliza was his first cousin.
 Her mother was Bathsheba Hall Partridge, a sister of Henry’s mother.

-Although historian William Smith Pelletreau would write in 1900 “Between this young man and his cousin Miss Eliza Ann Partridge, there existed the strongest love and affection;” there would never be a wedding.
+Although historian William Smith Pelletreau would write in 1900, “Between this young man and his cousin Miss Eliza Ann Partridge, there existed the strongest love and affection,” there would never be a wedding.
 The Partridge and Ward families forbade it because of their close relationship.

 So Harry and Eliza went on with their romance as if, someday, there would be a marriage.
 “They saw each other daily, walked and drove together, and lived almost as much for one another as though they had been man and wife,” wrote the New-York Tribune in 1902.